gnsiva/CarND-Vehicle-Detection/README.md

 ## Speed of prediction

 I didn't want to use hard mining as I felt that that was cheating, and training on the test set.
 So in order to get predictions with no false positives I had to sample a relatively large number of windows and window sizes.
 In order to compensate for this, I have multithreaded the code so that each window size is calculated in a separate process, and so I can still process 2 frames per second.
+The multithreading code is in `process_video.ipynb` `VehicleDetection._get_boxes`

 **Additional points**
 - The HOG gradients were calculated on each image for each window size, given more time I would have changed the code so that these were only calculated once.